 Buttery melt-in-your-mouth classic jam thumbprint cookies filled with both raspberry and strawberry jam.
 Perfect in every way—just the way Grandma made at Christmas time.

-- 2 large yolks from organic eggs (mine weighed 36 grams w/o shells)
+- 2 egg yolks from large eggs (mine weighed 36 g w/o shells)

 - 2 teaspoons (10 ml) pure vanilla extract